 Spotify offers everything that all of its music streaming app competitors have and more.
-Their bread and butter is a library of millions of songs (over 40 million) and a massive number of playlists created by both mobile app users and Spotify’s own algorithm system.
-It’s here that you’ll find a series of musical content, video content, artist specially-created content, and their most notable investment into the Podcast industry.
-After spending nearly £200million in investments to the Podcast industry, the platform is looking to become the one-stop-shop for all things music and thereby solidifying its spot as the best music streaming app for both iPhone and Android.
-Basically, Spotify has turned themselves into a one-stop shop for all of your music streaming wants and needs.
+Their bread and butter is a library of millions of songs (over 40 million) and a massive number of playlists.
+These playlists are created by mobile app users as well as Spotify’s algorithm system.
+Here, you’ll find a series of musical content, video content, artist specially-created content, and their most notable investment into the Podcast industry.
+After spending nearly £200 million in investments in the Podcast industry, the platform is looking to become the one-stop-shop for all things music, solidifying its spot as the best music streaming app for both iPhone and Android.
+Basically, Spotify has turned itself into a one-stop shop for all of your music streaming wants and needs.

 Discovery Through Data

-Spotify has truly separated themselves as a top music app for iPhone and Android through leveraging personal mobile app data for personalising the overall user experience of listening to and discovering new music.
-From its mobile machine-learning, artificial intelligence and data sifting technology, Spotify analyses your listening habits and builds out customised recommendations.
+Spotify has truly separated itself as a top music app for iPhone and Android.
+It’s done this by leveraging personal mobile app data for personalising the overall user experience of listening to and discovering new music.
+From its mobile machine-learning, artificial intelligence and data-sifting technology, Spotify analyses your listening habits and builds out customised recommendations.
 This includes playlists and music suggestions based on the genres and artists you’re listening to regularly.

 The Discover Weekly Feature

-Recognising that a personalised recommender feature was such an in-demand feature for music streaming apps, Spotify doubled down on the Discover Weekly technology with ‘Release Radar’, which is refreshed every Friday.
-Release Radar recommends songs based on your most recent listening habits as well but emphasises new songs released within the past week.
+Recognising that a personalised recommender feature was an in-demand feature for music streaming apps, Spotify doubled down on the Discover Weekly technology.
+Spotify launched ‘Release Radar’, which refreshed every Friday.
+Release Radar also recommends songs based on your most recent listening habits but emphasises new songs released within the past week.
 If you’re looking for a more expansive offering, there is a whole Discover tab that aggregates a slew of artists that you’d possibly like based on your popular listening choices.
-This data is even used to give you monthly and yearly reports based on what you were listening to in that time frame, with an end of year ‘Wrapped’ playlist made just for you.
+This data is even used to give you monthly and yearly reports based on what you were listening to in that time frame, with an end-of-year ‘Wrapped’ playlist made just for you.
 It’s not a huge selling point, but a small added value never hurts for the best music streaming app!

 Collaboration On Music Streaming Apps

-All in all, Spotify has a ton of mobile application features and capabilities to offer its users to keep the mobile app design and experience constantly fresh and interesting.
-Its expansiveness, advanced technology and shareability are big factors as to why it has over 100 million monthly active users and is consistently recognised as the best music streaming app.
+All in all, Spotify has a ton of mobile application features and capabilities to offer its users.
+This keeps the mobile app design and experience constantly fresh and interesting.
+Its expansiveness, advanced technology and shareability are big factors as to why it has over 100 million monthly active users.
+It’s no wonder it is consistently recognised as the best music streaming app.

 Talk To Us if you have a revolutionary app idea!